Doing Less With Intention: A Smarter Way to Grow Your Wellness Business

 You offer a workshop once.
 Two people show up.

-So you ditch it — instead of asking the people who came how it landed, or offering it again so others who were interested but unavailable can join.
+So you ditch it.
+Instead of asking the people who came how it landed, or offering it again so others who were interested but unavailable can join, you start over from scratch.

 This is how good work never gets the chance to work.